m4r35n357/ODE-Playground/README.md

 This project is mainly a collection of programs in c and Python for evolving systems of ODEs using the Taylor Series Method (TSM), a rather old but poorly acknowledged technique based on forward mode Automatic Differentiation (AD).
 TSM is a procedure for integrating ODEs using Taylor Series of arbitrary order, calculated to arbitrary precision (the former requires the latter in practice), using recurrence relations between time derivatives of increasing order.
-It is therefore (or should be!) a serious competitor to the fourth-order RK4 for the majority of practical cases.
+It is therefore (or should be, if it were better known!) a serious competitor to the fourth-order RK4 for the vast majority of cases.

-The code itself is tiny and has been partly developed on, and is suitable for running on, a Raspberry Pi 4 computer.
+The code itself is tiny (as are the dynamic executables) and has been partly developed on, and is suitable for running on, a Raspberry Pi 4 computer.
-The c code uses arbitrary precision, and is most suited to solving ODEs to high accuracy.
+The c code supports arbitrary precision, and is most suited to solving systems of ODEs to high accuracy.
 The Python code uses float precision, and is most suited to interactive analysis and plotting of functions and their derivatives.

 For the uninitiated, here is a review of the TSM itself and its history of repeated "discovery" and re-branding.